 On 15th November 2018 NYPCC became the Police Fire and Crime Commissioner for North Yorkshire (NYPFCC) when she took statutory responsibility for North Yorkshire Fire and Rescue Service, as the Fire and Rescue Authority (NYPFCC FRA).
-At the same time the PFCC CFO also became the CFO for NYPFCC FRA.
 NYPFCC FRA is a seperate corporation sole, independant of NYPFCC.
-During 2018/19 the Group purchased services to the value of £36k (PCC £36K) from the Fire and Rescue Authority, and received Income of £128k (PCC £128K) in respect of recharge of expenditure and provision of services.
+During 2018/19 the Group purchased services to the value of £74k (PCC £74K) from the Fire and Rescue Authority, and received Income of £185k (PCC £185K) in respect of recharge of expenditure and provision of services.